licheez/pvWayNuGetsSolution/MsSqlMultiLangVarChar/Core/PvWay.MultiPartVarChar.MsSql.nc8/readme.md

 #### Constructor

-From the business layer of your applicaiton use the Dictionary constructor
+From the business layer of your application use the Dictionary constructor

 ``` csharp